GaniAliguzhinov/SystemProgrammingLab1/README.md

 `Feb 15 17:35:21 lab-monitor systemd[1]: Startup finished in 1.803s (kernel) + 43.280s (userspace) = 45.084s.`

+Now, you can actually visit the apache server with external ip, which you can find in the instance list.
+Just enter `http:/[EXTERNAL_IP]/` into the web browser.

 Everything should work now, which you can check by checking progress on the page with the "End Lab" button.

 Finally, make a screenshot (On Windows, PrtScr, then open Paint and Ctrl+V) of the tab so we can see that you got 100/100.